mionova/100DaysOfCode-Challenge/README.md

 ### Day 69 of 100

-**Date**: August 5th, 2021
+**Date**: August 5, 2021

 **Today's JavaScript Progress**: As part of Wes Boss's Javascript30 course, I learned all about speech recognition in browsers.
-Very impressive you can do this in the browser without the need of any other libraries or external APIs.
+Very impressive that you can do this in the browser without any other libraries or external APIs.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-069)
 &nbsp;

 ### Day 70 of 100

-**Date**: August 6th, 2021
+**Date**: August 6, 2021

-**Today's JavaScript Progress**: Spent a whole hour learning the ins and outs of markdown.
+**Today's JavaScript Progress**: I spent a whole hour learning the ins and outs of markdown.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-070)
 &nbsp;

 ### Day 71 of 100

-**Date**: August 7th, 2021
+**Date**: August 7, 2021

 **Today's JavaScript Progress**: I built a slide-in on scroll so that the images slide themselves in when the user scrolls down.